WillNilges/pano/README.md

 docker exec -it pano-dev-garage-1 /garage layout apply --version 1
 ```

+### Setup in Kube

+Garage needs you to create a key with its API, so you'll have to deploy it, then
+go in and create the API key, and _then_ set it in GitHub.

 ## Adding Env variables

 if you need to add an env var,